abailly/sensei/README.md

 # User Profile

-User profile can be set using the (local) server's API.
+User profile can be set using the command-line tool `ep`.

 First create a JSON file containing the user's profile: